-“The hole needs to be one meter wide, and three meters deep.
-Before you ask, I need it just over their in that small clearing.”
+“The hole needs to be one meter wide and three meters deep.
+Before you ask, I need it just over there in that small clearing.”

 Nose wandered over the rubble, slipping on every slop that wasn’t course enough to create a decent friction.
 He finally found himself standing in the clearing.
 Grabbing handfuls of the dirt, then across the rubble to the intact spade that was sitting there.
 He looked back to Tenner with an inquisitive look.